I don’t have time to workout.

 I know you don’t want to hear this… but exercise actually energizes you AND improves sleep quality at night.
 Instead of dropping to the couch after a long day, put on y our gym clothes before you even sit down.
 Half of the battle is getting dressed!
 If that’s not enough to motivate, make a date with a friend to talk a walk or sign up for a class.
 If you already spent $50 on that month of Body Pump classes, you’re more included to actually go.

 I get it.
 I hate cold weather.
 When I ran regularly, I always took the coldest months off.
-This is the time to dust of your P90x/Gillian Michaels/Yoga for Dummies DVDs.
+This is the time to dust of your P90x/Jillian Michaels/Yoga for Dummies DVDs.
 Your living room is warm.
 Exercise there!
 Or take advantage of all of those “one week free!” fliers.
-I’m willing to bet you could gym-hop for at least a month at free of charge. 🙂
+I’m willing to bet you could gym-hop for at least a month. 🙂

 Again, you can bust out your old DVDs.
 Another idea involves Pinterest.
 I love taking these “pinned” workouts and doing a few rounds at home.